mbrukman/PM-server/README.md

 All instruction on how to install and start using ProdcutionMap can be found on our [UserGuide].

 # Source
-You can alwasy find our latest source on [ServerGitHub].
+You can alwasy find our latest source on [GitHub].
 Fork us!

 # News and Website
 All information about ProductionMap can be found on our [website].